 I advocate for all challenged with chronic pain as well as their family, caregivers, healthcare professionals & public.
 My speaking engagements, media interviews, and books on chronic pain inspire patient engagement filled with HOPE & motivation.
 I have been battling chronic pain since 1997.
 First with endometriosis.
 Then in 2002, I developed Reflex Sympathetic Dystrophy (RSD), RA, hypothyroid, migralepsy, TMJ and more.
 My content creation offers practical advice, tips and tricks for better daily living and resolutions to the challenges of living with chronic pain.
 I have had a medical journey with twist and turns and now educate others on navigating the minefield of the healthcare system.
 I serve on multiple pain advisory boards and coalitions.
 WEGO Awards 2012 Ms Congeniality, 2016 Lifetime Achievement, 2016 Best Team Performance.
 For more information on me check out www.barbyingle.com

 I work as a TV Station Manager for a local government access channel in NJ and assist with High School internships in TV Production & Advertising.
 I own and operate a freelance photography, video, and graphic design company (Film Reel Productions).
+I am also an adjunct professor at a local community college, teaching computer graphics.
+I'm currently working to earn my Educational Doctorate in Organizational Leadership & Innovation from Wilmington University.

 *Nominee for WEGO Health Award (2017):